Steven G. Hyde, MBA

 President and Chief Executive Officer

-Steve Hyde is the President and Chief Executive Officer of the Genesee County Economic Development Center (GCEDC), a regionally focused economic development / industrial development agency located in the “Batavia Micropolitan” community of Genesee County which interconnects both the Rochester Finger Lakes and Buffalo Niagara regions in Upstate NY.
+Steve Hyde is the President and Chief Executive Officer of the Genesee County Economic Development Center (GCEDC), a regionally focused economic development / industrial development agency located in the “Batavia Micropolitan” community of Genesee County NY which serves as the connection of the Buffalo-Rochester Metro Corridor.

-Steve has had extensive private sector experience in sales / business development, marketing, finance and management focused on building and growing enterprises in the technology and life science/medical device sectors.
-Notable positions include Vice President of Business and Technology Development for ResMed Corporation (a publicly traded Medical Device Manufacturer), Executive Vice President of Business Development for NetSetGo (an I.T.
-Services firm) as well as several management positions in Sales, Marketing, Finance and Mergers & Acquisitions at Xerox, IBM and NCR.
+Steve has had extensive private sector experience in sales, business development, marketing, finance and management focused on building and growing enterprises in the technology, life science and medical device sectors.
+Notable positions include Vice President of Business and Technology Development for ResMed Corporation (a publicly traded medical device manufacturer), Executive Vice President of Business Development for NetSetGo (an information technology services firm) as well as several management positions in sales, marketing, finance and mergers & acquisitions at Xerox, IBM and NCR.

-Steve has leveraged his private sector experience and focuses on driving significant economic development growth for his community and region following a tech based economic development approach to the market.
-A cornerstone of Steve’s organizational strategy has focused on shovel-ready tech and industrial park development along with high tech oriented workforce solutions as well as efforts to enhance the regional entrepreneurial ecosystem.
-He has facilitated the formation of strong public / private partnerships enabling considerable regional economic growth.
+Steve has leveraged his private sector experience with a focus on driving significant economic development growth for his community and region following a tech based economic development approach to the market.
+A cornerstone of Steve’s efforts focuses on developing industry focused shovel-ready industrial parks, fostering high-tech oriented workforce solutions, enhancing the regional entrepreneurial ecosystem and placemaking activities related to downtown revitalization.
+He has facilitated strong public private partnerships enabling considerable regional economic growth.

-Steve earned his Associates degree from Genesee Community College; his Bachelor’s degree from Cornell University and his MBA from the Rochester Institute of Technology.
-He sits on several boards including Chairman Elect of the New York State Economic Development Council (NYSEDC).
-Steve is married and resides in Batavia with his wife, JoAnn, and has two children, Robert and Carissa.
+Steve earned his associates degree from Genesee Community College; his bachelor’s degree from Cornell University and his MBA from the Rochester Institute of Technology.
+He sits on several boards including currently serving as Chairman of the New York State Economic Development Council (NYSEDC) and serves on boards of two regional EDOs, Invest Buffalo Niagara and Greater Rochester Enterprise.
+Steve is married and resides in Batavia NY with his wife, JoAnn, and has two children, Robert and Carissa.

 Mark Masse, CPA